Samsung/tizen-docs/docs/application/tizen-studio/rt-ide/smartthings-ext/certificate-smartthings.md

 To activate a certificate:

-1. In the Tizen Certificate Manager, double-click the certificate you want to activate.
+1. In the Certificate Manager, double-click the certificate you want to activate.
 2. Click ![Activation Certificate](media/rt_tick.png).

     **Figure: Certificate Activation**